 A Return Air Filter keeps dust and other debris from entering a heating and cooling system and working properly.

-The same air is cycled through a house and unit over-and-over cooling or heating the air.
+The same air is cycled through a house and unit repeatedly, cooling or heating the air.

-While the air cycles it passes by what is called the condenser and through the evaporator coil.
+During the air cycle, it passes through what is called the condenser and evaporator coil.

 Both the condenser and the evaporator are much like a car radiator that air must pass through to blow out hot air or blow in cool air.

-The condenser blows the hot air away from a unit while the evaporator cools air as it passes through it and blows air into a home through the vents.
+The condenser blows the hot air away from a unit while the evaporator cools the air as it passes through and blows air into a home through the vents.

-When Return air filters gets dirty or the evaporator coils become clogged no air can pass through the unit which will often cause it to form ice letting even less air through and stopping the unit from working correctly.
+When the Return air filter gets dirty or the evaporator coils become clogged, no air can pass through the unit, which will often cause it to form ice, letting even less air through and stopping the unit from working correctly.